 How often do you use your rescue inhaler to relieve asthma symptoms?

 - Activity Level

-Keep a journal or diary to help you monitor your symptoms.
-A symptoms journal or diary can be an important communication tool to share with you healthcare provider.
+To help monitor your symptoms, keep a journal or diary.
+A symptoms journal or diary can be an important communication tool to share with your healthcare provider.
 It also can help you determine whether your asthma is getting worse.

 Who Should Use a Peak Flow Meter?